 Expression of interest

-While we are in the process of registering the school, if you would like your child to be considered for a place we encourage you to express this interest to your local authority contact.
+If you would like your child to be considered for a place we encourage you to express this interest to your local authority contact.

 Then to help us prepare please also let us know you have done this, through the online form below.